+4.3.2.
 Cloning a VM using the XE CLI

-This example (contained in /SDK/client-examples/bash-cli/clone-vms) is a bash script which uses the XE CLI to clone a VM taking care to shut it down first if it is powered on.
+This example is a bash script which uses the XE CLI to clone a VM taking care to shut it down first if it is powered on.

 The example begins with some boilerplate which first checks if the environment variable XE has been set: if it has it assumes that it points to the full path of the CLI, else it is assumed that the XE CLI is on the current path.
 Next the script prompts the user for a server name, username and password: